renatolfc/lublinworkload/README.rst

 .. code:: python

-   from lublinworkload import lublin w = lublin.Lublin99(1, 2)  # Will use both batch and interactive jobs w.numJobs=4  # will generate four jobs w.generate()  # The four generated jobs are shown below
+   from parallelworkloads import lublin99 w = lublin99.Lublin99(1, 2)  # Will use both batch and interactive jobs
+   w.numJobs=4  # will generate four jobs
+   w.generate()  # The four generated jobs are shown below